How to Help a Child With ADHD: Practical Strategies for Parents

 • Offering encouragement throughout the process

 This approach helps children stay focused and avoid frustration.
+It can also support children who feel overwhelmed by homework, projects, or assignments that require multiple steps.

 How to Calm Down a Child With ADHD